victorjz/flow/site/docs/guides/howto_join_two_collections_typescript.md

 5 directories, 5 files
 ```

 The folder `flow_generated` along with the `deno.json` file are two things you won’t have to modify during this tutorial.
-If you take a look at file that `flowctl` generated under `flow_generated/typescript/<your_working_directory>/<your_prefix>/customers_with_orders.ts` you can see the types you are able to use in your transformations.
+If you take a look at the file that `flowctl` generated under `flow_generated/typescript/<your_working_directory>/<your_prefix>/customers_with_orders.ts` you can see the types you are able to use in your transformations.

 ```typescript
 // Generated for published documents of derived collection customers_with_orders.